-Each year Apple releases a new iPhone, offering up a few unique features that the previous model of the smartphone didn’t offer.
+Each year the company releases a new iPhone, offering up a few unique features that the previous model of the smartphone didn’t offer.
 However, with price tags nearing and above $1,000, most iPhone owners don’t update their phone every year.
-Instead, many wait until the feature differences are so big between the version they currently own and the latest version that it’s worth the big price tag for them to upgrade.
+Instead, many wait until the feature differences are so big between the version they currently own and the latest version that it’s worth the high price tag for them to upgrade.

-A supercycle takes place every few years, when a large percentage of those who didn’t upgrade to the latest version over the past couple of years decide that it’s time.
-This leads to a big spike in sales for Apple, coupled with strong earnings growth and big movement in the stock market.
+A supercycle takes place every few years, when a large percentage of those who didn’t upgrade to the latest version over the past couple of years decide it’s time.
+This leads to a big spike in sales, coupled with strong earnings growth and big movement in the stock market.

-If Apple is gearing up for a supercycle, big gains could be ahead.
-This combined with a strong record of innovation and compelling historic growth in sales of smartphones, tablets, and computers suggests that Apple is headed for more gains ahead.
+If the company is gearing up for a supercycle, big gains could be ahead.
+This combined with a strong record of innovation and compelling historic growth in sales of smartphones, tablets, and computers suggests that the stock is headed for more gains ahead.

 Most Recent Earnings Report Data

-As was the case with both NVIDIA and Amazon.com, Apple’s most recent earnings report shattered expectations and set the stage for tremendous growth ahead.
-The company’s most recent report was released in late January, representing the company’s performance in the first quarter of its 2021 fiscal year.
+As was the case with most others on this list, Apple’s most recent earnings report shattered expectations and set the stage for tremendous growth ahead.
+The company’s most recent report was released in April, representing the company’s performance in the second quarter of its 2021 fiscal year.

 - EPS.
-In the fiscal first quarter, Apple generated earnings of $1.68 per share.
-Analysts projected that the company would produce earnings of $1.41 per share.
+In the fiscal second quarter, Apple generated earnings of $1.40 per share.
+Analysts projected that the company would produce earnings of $0.99 per share.

 - Revenue.
-Analysts expected revenues to come in around $103.28 billion.
-However, Apple actually produced first quarter revenue of $111.44 billion, shattering analyst expectations and representing 21% year-over-year growth.
+Analysts expected revenues to come in at $77.36 billion.
+However, the company actually produced first quarter revenue of $89.58 billion, shattering analyst expectations and representing 53.7% year-over-year growth.

 - Guidance.
-For the fourth quarter in a row, Apple declined to produce guidance.
-The company cited uncertainties surrounding the COVID-19 pandemic as the reason guidance was not available.
+For the fifth quarter in a row, the company declined to produce guidance.
+The company cited uncertainties surrounding COVID-19 as the reason guidance was not available.